Extension of unimodular gravity and the cosmological constant: Cosmology: Basic model

 \subsection{Action and Ans\"{a}tze}

-We will now investigate the application to cosmology of the theory as discussed in the previous sections, where we aim to establish the asymptotic vanishing of the total gravitating vacuum energy density.
-For that, we simplify the theory to the bare minimum: we remove the scalar $\Phi$ field (not really needed for the cosmological-constant cancellation) and add a standard real scalar $\Chi$ (needed to get the appropriate expansion of the Friedmann--Robertson--Walker-type model).
+We will now investigate the application to cosmology of the theory as discussed in the previous sections.
+These previous sections can, however, be skipped in a first reading, as the present section and the next are self-contained.
+Here, we aim to establish the asymptotic vanishing of the total gravitating vacuum energy density.
+For that, we simplify the theory to the bare minimum: we remove the scalar $\Phi$ field (which is not really needed for the cosmological-constant cancellation) and add a standard real scalar $\Chi$ (needed to get the appropriate expansion of the Friedmann--Robertson--Walker-type model).